undecaf/storage-composer/README.md

 - __Creates and manages__ disk storage stacks under Ubuntu, from simple (single partition) to complex (multiple drives/partitions, various file systems, encryption, RAID and SSD caching in almost any combination).
+  Even the SSD cache can be a RAID.
-- __Installs__ a (basic) Ubuntu onto the storage and makes it bootable, even if the storage is complex.
+- __Installs__ a (basic) Ubuntu onto the storage stack it has created.
+With a little manual work, you get a full desktop or server Ubuntu.
-- __Clones__ an existing Ubuntu system and makes it bootable on a different storage stack (migrating).
+- __Clones__ or __migrates__ an existing Ubuntu system and makes it bootable on a different storage stack.

-This project started as a simple script for setting up encrypted storage for a few PCs.
-When RAID and caching joined in it got out of control somehow...
+This project started as a simple script for setting up encrypted storage for a few PCs and has come a long way since...

 ## :warning: WARNING WARNING WARNING :warning:
 Please use this tool only if your are familiar with a Linux shell, disk